 If the post-mortem is successful and reveals the cause of death, the coroner will send a form to the registrar stating the cause of death.
 They will then release the body so that a funeral can take place.

-If the post-mortem report fails to find the cause of death or suggests that a crime may have been committed, the coroner will begin an inquest.
+If the post-mortem report fails to find the cause of death or suggests that a crime may have been committed, then the coroner will begin an inquest.